top of page

 3. Metabolic Changes in perimenopause

 Some of the most important changes during perimenopause are the changes to metabolism, which affect body composition.
-Without exercise or nutritional support, rom at least 8 years prior to menopause women begin to lose muscle and bone mass and this continues for at least 4 to 10 years post menopause.
+Without exercise or nutritional support, from at least 8 years prior to menopause women begin to lose muscle and bone mass and this continues for at least 4 to 10 years post menopause.

 Women also increase deposition of visceral fat, which is fat around the abdomen and organs such as the heart, liver and pancreas.
 These body composition and metabolic changes contribute to a woman's rising risk from perimenopause onwards of metabolic diseases such as diabetes, heart disease, cancer and Alzheimer's disease.